isathar/Blender_UDK_FBX_Tools/README.md

 *Manual editing:*

 *Poly:*
-	- select a vertex or set of vertices on the same face,
+	- Select a vertex or set of vertices on the same face,
-	- set the face index in the textbox below the normal coordinate,
+	- Set the face index in the textbox below the normal coordinate,
-	- set the x,y,z, normal coordinate to whatever you want,
+	- Set the x,y,z, normal coordinate to whatever you want,
-	- click set
+	- Click *Set*

 *Vertex:*
-	- make sure 'Edit All' is checked,
+	- Make sure *Edit All* is checked,
-	- same steps as per-poly, but face index is not used
+	- Same steps as per-poly, but face index is not used

-checking 'Real-Time' will change the normal as you change the coordinates in the box
+*Checking 'Real-Time' will change the normal as you change the coordinates in the box*

 *Automatic Generation:*

--select a mode from the dropdown menu.
+- Select a mode from the dropdown menu.

-- overview of modes:
+- Overview of modes:
 	- *'Smooth (Default)'*
-		-- generates Blender's default normals + copies to custom data
+		-- Generates Blender's default normals + copies to custom data
-	- *'Up-Vector'*
+	- *'By Vector'*
-		-- normals point up, early experiment into grass lighting
+		-- All normals point in the specified direction, defaults to Up
 	- *'Bent'*
-		-- normals point away from 3d cursor location
+		-- Normals point away from 3d cursor location
-		-- good for tree foliage when used with 'Selected Only' -- Checking 'Use Backfaces' will calculate normals facing the opposite direction for faces that are not selected (for 2-sided planes)
+		-- Good for tree foliage when used with 'Selected Only' -- Checking 'Use Backfaces' will calculate normals facing the opposite direction for faces that are not selected (for 2-sided planes)
 	- *'Ground Foliage'*
-		-- good for grass planes - normals on selected vertices point up, everything else away from 'Center Offset'
+		-- Good for grass planes - normals on selected vertices point up, everything else away from 'Center Offset'
-			- lowering the Center Offset's Z-value will lower the amount by which upper normals are bent, making the shading look less 'round'
+			- Lowering the Center Offset's Z-value will lower the amount by which upper normals are bent, making the shading look less 'round'
-		-- if 'Ignore Hidden' is set, you can hide parts of the mesh and generate only for visible faces -- This mode produces the best results with a two-sided mesh, but a 2-sided material will also benefit.
+		-- If 'Ignore Hidden' is set, you can hide parts of the mesh and generate only for visible faces -- This mode produces the best results with a two-sided mesh, but a 2-sided material will also benefit.
 	- *'Custom (angle-based)'*
-		-- a customizable algorithm I'm working on to generate normals based on dot product tresholds for face angles -- 'Smoothing Threshold' is the maximum dot product-based difference between the angles of normals on the same face.
+		-- A customizable algorithm I'm working on to generate normals based on dot product tresholds for face angles -- 'Smoothing Threshold' is the maximum dot product-based difference between the angles of normals on the same face.
 (0.99 is flat shading, -0.99 is smooth)
-	- *'Edges' and 'Smoothing Groups'* settings do nothing yet and will (hopefully) work in a later version.

-checking 'Selected Only' will generate normals for selected faces (this is still buggy with the 'Smooth' and 'Custom' algorithms).
+- Checking *Selected Only* will generate normals for selected faces (this is still buggy with the 'Smooth' and 'Custom' algorithms).

 *Transfer Normals:*